WebAssembly/spec/ml-proto/README.md

 ## WebAssembly Language Specification vs Internal Kernel Language

 This implementation serves as a specification and documentation of the WebAssembly language.
 At the same time, to simplify its internals, it internally lowers some WebAssembly language constructs to produce a reduced "kernel" language (ast.ml) which is simpler to validate (check.ml) and evaluate (eval.ml) in this implementation's chosen style.
-The distinction between WebAssembly and the internal kernel language is purely an implementation detail, and does not reflect any semantic property of WebAssembly itself.
+While this internal kernel language's behavior contributes a significant part of the overall specification, its particular structure, abstractions, and vocabulary and are purely implementation details.

 For example, WebAssembly has separate `if` and `if_else` opcodes, but in the internal kernel language one construct handles both, using a `nop` to indicate the absence of an else arm.
 Similarly, the internal kernel language sometimes requires explicit blocks in places where they aren't required in WebAssembly itself.